alevere/openc2-python-gcp-appengine/README.md

 10. cd openc2-python-gcp-appengine
 11. Run 'gcloud app deploy app.yaml'
 12. Select 'Y' to continue and eventually this message will appear in the console:
+Deployed service [default] to [https://openc2pf2.uc.r.appspot.com]

+You can stream logs from the command line by running:
+  $ gcloud app logs tail -s default

+To view your application in the web browser run:
+  $ gcloud app browse

+  13.